module-federation/aegis-host/README.md

 ### Clustering

 MicroLib supports clustering with automatic cache synchronization and rolling restart for increased stability, scalality and efficiency with zero downtime.
-When you rebuild the example service, it will automatically update the cluster.
 To enable:

 .env